Alperdn/Data_Knowledge_And_Visualization_Project/README.md

 ## *What is the problem topic ?*

-Covid-19 impact on vioelence against women
+Covid-19 impact on violence against women

 ## *Problem Definition*